Core modules

 Core image processing functions.
-Any function can be executed in prototyping, low throughput, and high throughput workflow.
-In general, the typical order in which the different steps are performed is:
+Any function can be executed in manual mode (python code) or interactive mode (yaml files).
+In general, the typical order in which the different steps are performed is something like:

 preprocessing > segmentation > measurement > visualization > export